MET-OM/dnora/docs/index.rst

 Welcome to dnora's documentation!
 =====================================
-**dnora** is a Python package for dynamical downscaling of NORA wave hindcast using the spectral wave models SWAN or WAVEWATCH III and wave-flow model SWASH.
+**DNORA** is a Python package for dynamical downscaling of NORA wave hindcast using the spectral wave models SWAN or WAVEWATCH III and wave-flow model SWASH.

 This documentation is for the dnora version 2.